 In the three games under the Spaniard so far the Blues have taken just two points, twice drawing 0-0 before then losing 3-1 to West Ham at Upton Park.

-The slump in form has seen them fall 10 points behind leaders Manchester United in the Premier League with rumours suggesting that the Russian was interested in bringing back former manager Avram Grant in an advisory role, claims which Benitez denied.
+The slump in form has seen them fall 10 points behind leaders Manchester United in the Premier League with rumors suggesting that the Russian was interested in bringing back former manager Avram Grant in an advisory role, claims which Benitez denied.

 "All the information I have is he is not coming," he declared to reporters, "so for me it is just a story in the press."